blurrypiano/monster-chat/README.md

 You will need to set up an account with openai and create an api key.

-Then in the src directory create a new file called .apiKeys.ts (make sure not to commit this file or share your api key with anyone else)
+Then in the src directory create a new file called .apikeys.ts (make sure not to commit this file or share your api key with anyone else)

 In this file add